IskXCr/CG-Note-Misc/GAMES-202/markdown/Lecture03.md

 - **Resolution and floating-point precision count**.
 Notice the red slashes on the right figure.
   - Each pixel covers an area of the surface, in which **the depth is constant** (because it is within a single fragment).
-    - The actual depth differs from what's inside the shadow mapping
+    - The actual depth differs from that recorded in the shadow mapping
   - The effect is most severe at **grazing angle**.
   - The effect is mitigated when the plane used for shadow mapping is parallel to the surface being illuminated.
 - The bias is too low, so self-shadowing occurs.
 Notice the weird pattern on the ground - they are produced because *triangles (that are used to model the ground) shadow themselves*.